simon-javier/backup-manuscript-thesis/main.typ

 Thus, this study specifically seeks to address the following problems:
 + How does the use of a high-quality dataset of fingernail images with a minimum resolution of 224x224, sourced from publicly available images on Roboflow and containing at least 3,000 labeled nail images with standardized preprocessing techniques such as resizing and normalization, impact the performance of deep learning models in detecting nail-related conditions across diverse scenarios?
 // + How can a high-quality, balanced dataset of fingernail images be effectively compiled and preprocessed using standardized techniques such as resizing, and normalization to support accurate disease classification?
-+ How do organized shape and lighting changes to fingernail images affect how well deep learning models perform when identifying systemic diseases in different situations?
+// + How do organized shape and lighting changes to fingernail images affect how well deep learning models perform when identifying systemic diseases in different situations?
++ What approaches can be used to make the model more reliable and accurate in detecting nail features across different conditions?
 + How do the performance outcomes of deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) compare when trained on the augmented fingernail image dataset for systemic disease classification, as measured by accuracy, precision, recall, and F1-score?
 + Which deep learning model demonstrates superior performance for systemic disease classification from fingernail images, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
 + How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?